Champions League dreams end in Vancouver

 The doomed 4-2-2-2 was bailed on when Gonzalo Veron left the game with an injury in the 8th minute.
 By then, Metro already trailed, as a bad clearance led to a high school junior named Alphonso Davies fighting off Kemar Lawrence and slotting the ball to Luis Robles' short side.
 The Metro keeper had to be alert the rest of the half to keep the margin at one, making two huge saves: one on a long shot, the other a reaction to parry a lob over the bar.

-Metro's only real chances came off set pieces, which Vancouver's hacking gave them enough opportunities off.
+Metro's only real chances came off set pieces, where Vancouver's hacking gave them enough opportunities.
 Daniel Royer looked to have scored off one such play.
 The Austrian rushed past the defense to slot the ball in, but it never fully crossed the line.

 Vancouver put it away in the 76th, as an errant clearance off a corner kick saw the ball land at the feet of Fredy Montero.
 His blast gave Vancouver a two-goal advantage, and that was all she wrote.